SUSTAINING THE OTHERWISE

 October 25, 2024 - Wereldmuseum, Leiden

-In the one-day gathering, Ring di Alarm: On Restitution, Lingering Colonial Histories and Other Diseases, we dove into themes such as Memory Work, Navigating Unmapped Archives and Listening to Everyday Histories.
+In the one-day gathering, Ring di Alarm: On Restitution, Lingering Colonial Histories and Other Diseases, we explored themes such as Memory Work, Navigating Unmapped Archives and Listening to Everyday Histories.
 These sessions explored how artists, designers, thinkers, activists, and communities in Africa and its diasporas imagine and practice epistemological approaches to restitution and the return of knowledge.
 In what ways can we stretch the notion of restitution to also include complex strategies of reparation to confront the injustices of the present?

 Read more...